abhi3700/eosio-playground/eosio_coding_guidelines.md

 * `get_self()` - gives the contract account name
 * `get_first_receiver()`
 * code vs receiver [Source](https://chainsecurity.com/the-dispatcher-first-line-of-defense-in-any-eos-smart-contract/)
+	- Self is where the action is executed, and first receiver is where the notification is originated [Source](https://t.me/c/1139062279/229432)
+	- They are different in a notification context i.e. `[[eosio::on_notify("")]]` attributed function [Source](https://t.me/c/1139062279/229439)
+	- it doesn't need to be a transfer.
+Contract A executes require_recipient(B), then B receives a notification that it can process somehow.
+Then in B's context, B will be self, and A will be the first receiver [Source](https://t.me/c/1139062279/229441)

 ### Permission
 * `require_auth( account name )`